 - .NET version 4.5.2 or newer is required.

-- Port 443 TCP (SSL/HTTPS) should be open outbound for SSL/HTTPS connections to training.knowbe4.com or eu.knowbe4.com (depending on where your KnowBe4 account is located) on all workstations where the add-in is installed so it can connect to our servers.
+- Port 443 TCP (SSL/HTTPS) should be open outbound for SSL/HTTPS connections to training.knowbe4.com or eu.knowbe4.com on all workstations where the add-in is installed.

-- Administrative rights to install software on the workstation.
+- You must have administrative rights to install software on the workstation.

 - PhishAlert.msi file (download)